-On September 22, 2012, Jim Botticelli launched a Facebook page that he dubbed “Dirty Old Boston.”
-Jim wanted the page to salute the gritty city of his past with images from Boston’s postwar, pre-gentrification era.
-To his delight, Jim discovered that this version of the city was alive and well: it lived in the memories and spirits of his fellow Bostonians.
+In September 2012, Jim Botticelli launched the “Dirty Old Boston” Facebook page as a salute to the gritty city of his past.
+To his delight, Jim discovered that this postwar, pre-gentrification version of the city was alive and well: it lived in the memories and spirits of his fellow Bostonians.
 They’d experienced good old Scollay Square, pre-corporatized Quincy Market, and obscene traffic on the Expressway right along with him.
 Nearly 100,000 followers later, Dirty Old Boston reminds us of what our city used to look like, the various challenges it faced, the maddening traffic and outlandish politics, the simple pleasures of block parties and parades, and those neighborhood haunts where people found camaraderie amidst it all.